-Mechanical hazards are hazards created by the use of or exposure to either powered or manually operated equipment, machinery and plant.
+Mechanical hazards are hazards created by the use of or exposure to either powered or manually operated equipment, machinery, and plants.
 Mechanical injuries are mostly caused either by contact or entanglement with machinery.
-Part of the machinery that could be hazardous to workers include sharp edges, hot surfaces, moving parts, flywheel, pulley, belt, etc.
+Part of the machinery that could be hazardous to workers includes sharp edges, hot surfaces, moving parts, flywheels, pulleys, belts, etc.

 Where Mechanical Hazards Occur

-- The point of operation: Point where work is performed on the material, such as cutting, shaping, boring, etc.
+- The point of operation: The point where work is performed on the material, such as cutting, shaping, boring, etc.

 - Power transmission apparatus: Components of the mechanical system that transmit energy to the part of the machine performing the work.
-Example, flywheels, pulleys, belts, connecting rods, couplings, cams, spindles, chains, cranks, gears, etc.
+Examples are flywheels, pulleys, belts, connecting rods, couplings, cams, spindles, chains, cranks, gears, etc.

 - Machine moving parts: Parts of the machine that move while the machine is working.
 These may include reciprocating, rotating, and transverse moving parts, as well as feed mechanisms and auxiliary parts of the machine.